 Vitamin E oil is another safe option that is often used in formulated oil-based lubes.

 Extra virgin, unrefined coconut oil is safe to use as a lube but is not compatible with latex or polyisoprene condoms or dental dams.

-Plain, flavorless, and unsweetened yogurt is safe to use, as well.
+Plain, flavorless, and unsweetened yogurt is safe to use for vaginal or oral sex, in certain circumstances, as well.

 Lotion might be your skin’s best friend in the dry winter months, but it certainly won’t get along with your genitals.